 Day 3: See Some Inca Sites And Then Aguas Calientes Town

-Then we ride our private car from kilometer 82 to Ollantaytambo train station for an hour then train ride to Aguas Calientes town for an hours and 45 minutes, through the valley of Machupicchu and tunnels and finally arriving to the beginning of the amazon jungle, where is located Aguas Calientes town at 2000 masl and then some dinner in your own.
+Then, we ride our private car from kilometer 82 to Ollantaytambo train station for an hour, then a train ride to Aguas Calientes town for an hour and 45 minutes, through the valley of Machupicchu and tunnels and finally arriving at the beginning of the amazon jungle, where is located Aguas Calientes town at 2000 masl, then some dinner on your own.

 Distance Of Hike

 - Highest elevation: 3850 masl/ 12,629 feet